Free Free: Background and production

 In March 2007, Suzuki started her "join" project and released her fifth studio album Connetta, which featured a variety of collaborators and producers.
 Although it was noted for its experimental adaption of musical genres, Suzuki went on to perform club-oriented remixes and songs at night clubs around Japan.
 Her staff at Avex Trax, who attended her performances, noticed her engagement with club music and wanted to pair her with a musician that dealt with electronic dance music.
 Eventually, Avex contacted Japanese producer and Capsule member Yasutaka Nakata, in June 2007, to work with Suzuki on her next album, which he accepted.
 Suzuki was aware of Nakata's work prior to their collaboration, but because she felt her "join" project embraced musical styles from different collaborators, she intended to experiment in her sound with Nataka.

 The singer and producer met each other during a small session as Nakata wrote down what Suzuki's feelings and ideas were for the track.
 After this, Nakata went straight to his home studio, Contemode, and started working on material.
 Eventually, Suzuki met with the producer at the same location, which she described "cozy", but decided to minimise the number of staff attending with her in order to work on the track intimately.
 Nakata recalled that once working on the material, he questioned whether it was "enough", to which Suzuki and her team gave ideas and would be surprised by the differences after each take.

-"Super Music Maker", the singles's coupling track, was finished first with a demo tape, but "Free Free" was created without such a thing, with Nakata stating that him and Suzuki put "all their energy" into the final track.
+"Super Music Maker", the singles's coupling track, was finished first with a demo tape, but "Free Free" was created without such a thing, with Nakata stating that he and Suzuki put "all their energy" into the final track.
 But during the process, having already started work with musicians such as Meg and Perfume, concurrent with his own band, that same year, Nakata only contributed to the two songs.
 Concerning the production, Suzuki commented that "[she] [wants] to put out a whole new view of the world" with the material on her then-upcoming album Dolce (2008).